kgateway-dev/kgateway.io/content/docs/traffic-management/transformations/decode-base64-headers.md

 - Extract a base64-encoded value from a specific request header.
 - Decode the base64-encoded value.
 - Trim the decoded value and only capture everything starting from the 11th character.
-- Add the captured string as reponse header.
+- Add the captured string as a response header.

 ## Before you begin